 Consider the web browser.
 There is an active movement that try to push for a future where only the web browser exists and users will handle all of their communications, store & share their photos, book hotels & tickets, check their medical history, manage their banking accounts, and much more... all without ever leaving the browser.
 In such scenario, any protection offered by the OS to protect programs from each other is rendered useless!
 Only a single program exists.
 If a hacker exploits the right vulnerability, all of the user's data will be stolen.
+There is no real compartmentalisation.

 The browser is part of a special class of programs.
 The browser is a shell.
 A shell is any interface that acts as a layer between the user and the world.
 The web browser is the shell for the www world.
 Www browser or not, any shell will face similar problems and has to be consciously designed to safely isolate contexts that distrust each other.
-I'm not aware of anything better than FreeBSD's Capsicum to do just this.
-In the absence of Capsicum, we have Linux namespaces which can be used to build something close (and that's what browsers use).
+The Emilua team is not aware of anything better than FreeBSD's Capsicum to do just this.
+In the absence of Capsicum, we have Linux Landlock which can be used to build something close.
+Browsers actually use Linux namespaces which are older.